Platform.sh is now Upsun. Click here to learn more

 build A build dictionary No What happens when the app is built.

-dependencies A dependencies dictionary No What global dependencies to install before the build hook is run.
+dependencies A dependencies dictionary No What global dependencies to install before the build hook runs.

-hooks A hooks dictionary No What commands run at different stages in the build and deploy process.
+hooks A hooks dictionary No What commands run at different stages in the build, deploy, and post_deploy phases.

 crons A cron dictionary No Scheduled tasks for the app.

-source A source dictionary No Information on the app’s source code and operations that can be run on it.
+source A source dictionary No Details about the app’s source code and available operations.

-runtime A runtime dictionary No Customizations to your PHP or Lisp runtime.
+runtime A runtime dictionary No Customizations to your PHP runtime.

-additional_hosts An additional hosts dictionary Yes Maps of hostnames to IP addresses.
+additional_hosts An additional hosts dictionary Yes Mappings of hostnames to IP addresses.

 Root directory Anchor to this heading